-Compositors, graphic artists or journalists may perform the electronic composition of complete news pages, or that portion of pages represented by editorial news matter, including news and editorial graphics and illustrative matter whether black and white or colour line graphics or black and white or colour half tones.
+Compositors, graphic artists or journalists may perform the electronic composition of complete news pages, or that portion of pages represented by editorial news matter, including news and editorial graphics and illustrative matter.

 Composing room employees may be selected and offered training in accordance with their department priority/seniority in electronic news composition, including operation of peripheral sub systems including electronic graphics equipment which operate on Macintosh-type platforms.